What to do when you arrive in Brisbane

 1. Transportation from the airport

 Catching the train at the airport is easy.
-Brisbane Airtrain, is one of the cheapest options (between $16 - $18 one way) to get into the city.
-You can also get a taxi, bus or call an Uber which is one of the easiest options, especially if you’re in a group because you can split the fare.
+Brisbane Airtrain, is one of the cheapest options ($15 one way) to get into the city, and it only takes about 20 minutes.
+You can also get a taxi, bus or call an Uber, especially if you’re in a group because you can split the fare.

 Don’t forget to have a chat at the Visitor Information Centre with one of the airport ambassadors who will be happy to help and answer any questions.